theOlligist/PhageAnnotationPipelineScrips/README.md

 $MakeSeqDictionary(combined.faa) does it work?

 To do downstream:
 -Do something with the sequences from the unique ORFs.
-I can either place them in a column of the dataframe with the other information OR write a separate filtered and ordered fasta file.
+I can either place them in a column of the dataframe with the other information OR write a separate filtered and ordered fasta file containing only the unique, non-overlapping ORFs.
 These will enable the enduser to blastp these sequences for functional annotation.